rearc-data/fred-crude-oil-prices/dataset-description.md

 This release contains information on West Texas Intermediate(WTI) crude oil prices.
 WTI is usually delivered in Cushing, Oklahoma.
+Cushing, Oklahoma is an important location for oil due to world oil prices being determined there as a result of WTIs being the most traded oil futures contract globally.